 - Research Assistantships: The vigorous grant activity in DBOS allows doctoral students to gain vital experience through paid grant positions.
 These are generally advertised through the DBOS Jobs listserv.

 - On-Campus Teaching Assistantships: Advanced students are regularly hired to assist with courses at Claremont Graduate University and the surrounding Claremont Colleges.

-- CGU Administrative Positions: Students from SBOS with Federal Work Study funds are eagerly sought by CGU’s administrative offices and other schools at CGU for on-campus part-time employment.
+- CGU Administrative Positions: Students from DBOS with Federal Work Study funds are eagerly sought by CGU’s administrative offices and other schools at CGU for on-campus part-time employment.
 For a list of positions, follow the link above.

 - Local Teaching – more than 100 colleges in the Southern California area!

 - Other Local Employment: The CGU Office of Career Management offers resources to students seeking employment, including regular on-campus Career Fairs.

 For more information about any of these opportunities, please contact Ellen Soakai at Ellen.Soakai@cgu.edu.

 Generous contributions from friends of our programs have led to an expanding range of named fellowships available to both incoming and current DBOS students.
 Some recent fellowships include:

 - Si and Bob Fluor Fellowship

 - Forest Lawn Fellowship